 Last but not least, 18 test pressings that came in simple card sleeves (with hand-written copy number) were created in Opaque Pink, Red/Pink Marble effect and Blue/Green Marble effect.
 A handful of these were offered for sale by Good Records in Spring 2017 with most/all snapped up by die-hard fans.
-Purchasers were treated to some extra goodies including spare / leftover stickers, test record adaptors and t-shirts.
+Purchasers were treated to some extra goodies including spare / leftover hype stickers, test record adaptors and t-shirts (see image below).

 Onto the music now, and the high quality of the packaging is, thankfully, transferred to the audio side of things with a stunningly rich quality present (I have a good turntable but it sounds unreal even taking that into account).
 The tracks are also nicely cut and include some of the banter beforehand between out-of-character Alice and the Good Records audience.

 Finally, to celebrate this release a very limited range of posters, t-shirts and spare art prints were also made available to purchase for a short period of time (see image below for more details).
 These sold out very quickly but some items have since reappeared on this online store.